evkx/evkx.github.io/content/models/rimac/nevera/Nevera/_index.md

 ### Sound system

-One type of sound system is available for the Rimac Nevera.
+The Rimac Nevera comes equipped with one sound system option:

-- With the Rimac Nevera Sound System, you get eight speakers with a max system output of 1200 watts.
+- **Rimac Nevera Sound System**: This system features eight speakers and delivers a maximum output of 1200 watts.

 ## Lights